 ‘AUTO ACPC detect’ software aligns T1w contrast images to its default T1 template that comes with the package.
 Since T2w image contrast is **required for EPI distortion correction in TORTOISE, especially DRBUDDI, you may rigidly align the T2w image to T1W image that has undergone auto acpc alignment.

-Please note If you are using on DIFFPREP processing and will not be continuing with DRBUDDI, you may provide the non oriented T2w image for the -s tag and provide an auto acpc aligned T1w image as a reorientation template.
+Please note If you are only performing DIFFPREP processing and will not be continuing with DRBUDDI, you may provide the non oriented T2w image for the -s tag and provide an auto acpc aligned T1w image as a reorientation template.
 This will put your final reoriented image from DIFFPREP in ACPC aligned space.

 The auto acpc detect software can be downloaded from the following link: http://www.nitrc.org/projects/art/